Dale Moss Made NYC Dinner Plans, Clare Crawley Asked Out On Coffee Date As ‘Bachelorette’ Breakup Played Out

 The outlet noted that radio host Megan Rage commented on Dale’s now-deleted posts, revealing on Twitter that the former football player was “immediately posting on his Story about where to get dinner” and that he “removed the videos he posted on his story of him prancing around in NY while trying to decide where to eat dinner.”

-Dale also deleted a video that showed him laughing and smiling while walking In Manhattan while saying he feels like he’s still on “holiday break.”
+Dale also deleted a video that showed him laughing and smiling while walking in Manhattan while saying he feels like he’s still on “holiday break.”

 An insider told E!
 News that the exes had been “fighting a lot” recently over disagreements about lifestyle choices because “Dale wants to be in a lively city and focus on his career, and Clare is rooted in Sacramento to help care for her mom.”

 Clare has been absent from social media since the breakup was announced, but it didn’t take long for other men to get wind that she is now single.
-Bachelorette alum Spencer Roberts, who joined the ABC dating show as a suitor for Tayshia Adams after Clare’s quickie departure with Dale last season, took to his Instagram story to ask, “Coffee @clarecrawley?” according to Hollywood Life.
+Bachelorette alum Spencer Robertson, who joined the ABC dating show as a suitor for Tayshia Adams after Clare’s quickie departure with Dale last season, took to his Instagram story to ask a question.

-Spencer was a fan favorite on Tayshia’s season and evens scored her first impression rose but was sent home early on.
+Spencer was a fan favorite on Tayshia’s season and even scored her first impression rose but was sent home early on.
 He lives in San Diego, which is at least in the same state that Clare lives in.

-As for Clare’s most Instagram post, shared several days before the breakup announcement, it featured a photo of her with her mom, who was sitting in a wheelchair.
+As for Clare’s most recent Instagram post, shared several days before the breakup announcement, it featured a photo of her with her mom, who was sitting in a wheelchair.
 In the caption, she told fans that her ailing mom has “good days and bad,” and she hinted that something was awry in her own life.

 “Well today I couldn’t hide my hard day,” she wrote.
 “A mother always knows.
 Without saying a word, she reached in her pocket and pulled out this tissue and just squeezed my hand.”